ESESJAY/Assignment-2/README.md

    ii.
 When 'O' wins the game, an alert will pop up and say that O has won.
 After pressing the Okay button, it resets the game. iii.
 When 'O' and 'X' draws the game, an alert will pop up and say draw!!.After pressing the Okay button, it resets the game.

+3. Store Webpage
+   i.When you click on the add to cart you can select the quantity beforehand, it is capped to 5 per add to cart.
+After clicking on add to cart an alert will be shown to the user which restates the details of the product the user has added to cart.

+4. Cart Webpage
+   i.After adding to cart, in the cart webpage it will display the item details.
+There is a checkout below which user can fill in their information and also their card details.
+After checking out, an alert will pop up informing the user on its successful purchase.

 ## CREDITS:

 ## MEDIA: